plone/training/theming/ttw-advanced_2.rst

 Similarly, you can use `css:theme-children` and `css:content-children` to target the element's children.

-.. note:: sometimes CSS selectors are not powerful enough, and you can use XPath selector (using `theme` and `content`).
+.. note:: sometimes CSS selectors are not powerful enough, and you can use XPath selectors (using `theme` and `content`).

 To apply a rule conditionally, you use `css:if-theme` and `css:if-content` (or `if-theme` and `if-content` with XPath).